wandb/weave_eval_playground/README.md

 A Streamlit-based application for evaluating prompts across datasets using LLM-as-judge scoring, integrated with Weights & Biases Weave for tracking and visualization.

+NOTE: This app is an illustrative example of how to build on top of Weave.
+Everything here is provided as-is, without warranty.

 ## Features

 - **Multi-Prompt Testing**: Configure and test multiple prompts simultaneously